jark1234/131project/README.md

 - Users must be able to save their notes [Novel]
 - Users must be able to log out of their account [Natalie]
 - Users must be able to update their profile name and date of birth [Natalie]
 - Users should be able to modify the font size and headings within the note.
+[Novel]
 - Connect with an External API\* [Novel]
 - User must be able to turn timestamp visibility on and off [Novel]
 - Users must have the ability to permanently delete their account [Jaclyn]